intro-to-text-analysis-F23/syllabus/README.md

 **Attendance policy:** Your class attendance is mandatory.
 Failure to properly inform me of a foreseen or unforeseen conflict before class time will result in a diminished participation grade.
 SIPA no longer offers a Zoom option for class.

+**Generative AI Statement:** While generative AI platforms like ChatGPT can be helpful learning tools, especially for beginner level coders.
+For this reason, we will ask use the tools in the classroom.
+That being said, the AI platforms can frequently produce incorrect code scripts.
+For this reason, it is imperative that you learn how to properly read code.
+Since I cannot control for your use of generative AI tools outside of the classroom, all graded work (expect for your final projects) will be done in class.
+We will also review the proper way to cite when you use AI tools.
+I will not penalize you for using these tools to help with writing your projects, as long as you are honest about it.

 **Required materials for purchase:** Bringing a laptop computer to class is a requirement.
 There are no additional materials for purchase required for this course.
 <br>